Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Experiments

 \subsection{Benchmarking Datasets}

 We adopt two well-known synthetic 3D classification benchmarks: \emph{ModelNet40}~\cite{WuModelnet}, which contains 12,311 objects from 40 classes, and a subset of \emph{ShapeNet}~\cite{ChangShapenet} called \emph{ShapeNetCore}, which contains 51,127 shapes from 55 rather imbalanced classes.
-Both datasets contain 3D meshes, from which we sample point clouds of 1024 points, setting a constant feature function $\phi\equiv1$.
-This is a standard procedure to build point clouds containing only spatial information~\cite{QiPointnet, HuguesKPConv}.
+Both datasets contain 3D meshes, from which we sample point clouds of 1024 points, setting a constant feature function $\phi\equiv1$ to construct point clouds containing only spatial information~\cite{QiPointnet, HuguesKPConv}.

 We also perform our experiments on real-world data using shapes extracted from the \emph{ScanNet-v2} dataset~\cite{dai2017scannet}, which contains 1513 3D scenes (obtained from RGB-D scans) of 707 indoor environments with instance-level annotations of 608 classes.
-Specifically, we extract the meshes of objects belonging to the 17 most populated classes (excluding planar objects such as windows, walls and doors) as in the classification experiments in~\cite{dai2017scannet}, and sample 1024 points from each object, as for the synthetic datasets.
+Specifically, we extract the meshes of objects belonging to the 17 most populated classes (excluding planar objects such as windows, walls, and doors) as in the classification experiments in~\cite{dai2017scannet}, and sample 1024 points from each object, as for the synthetic datasets.
 The resulting dataset is severely imbalanced.
 Moreover, the objects are often partially occluded since they were acquired from real-world scenes.
+Finally, we use the real-world segmentation benchmark \emph{S3DIS}~\cite{armeni20163d}, which contains 5 large-scale 3D scenes (obtained from RGB-D scans) from 3 buildings with semantic annotations for 12 classes of structural elements and pieces of furniture.

-In the classification experiments, we train each network with all the classes contained in the official training split of each dataset.
-The same splits are used in our anomaly detection experiments, where the networks are trained in an unsupervised fashion, i.e. only over instances from a single class that is considered normal.
+For classification, we train each network using all the classes of the official training split of ModelNet40, ShapeNetCore, and ScanNet.
+For segmentation, we use the first 4 scenes of S3DIS for training and the fifth one for testing, as in \cite{HuguesKPConv}.
+For anomaly detection, we consider exclusively point clouds from the 7 most represented classes from ShapeNet (at least 2000 instances, as in \cite{masuda2021toward}) and the 14 largest classes from ScanNet (at least 400 instances), using the same training/test splits as for classification.
+In these experiment, the networks are trained in a self-supervised fashion, i.e. using only instances from a single class that is considered normal.
 During testing, point clouds from any other class are considered anomalous.
-Since training deep neural networks require relatively large training sets to extract meaningful features, in our anomaly detection experiments we consider exclusively point clouds from the 7 most represented classes from ShapeNet (at least 2000 instances, as in \cite{masuda2021toward}) and the 14 largest classes from ScanNet (at least 400 instances).